apizzimenti/posts/info/contact.md

 </br>

 I am also an [approved tutor for the Department of Computer Science](https://cs.uiowa.edu/resources/approved-tutors).
 I can tutor up to CS:2210 (2230 is en route).
-It changes from semester to semester, but here's my schedule:
+The hours marked in bold are best for impromptu meetings or long stretches of tutoring.
+Otherwise, email me to set up an appointment and I'll let you know if I can make accommodations.

 </br>
 </br>